kunpengcompute/KAE/docs/en/user_guide.md

 - Use KAEZstd by executing its binary file.

-    Compile and install the software by referring to [Installation Guide](./installation_guide.md).
     You can directly use **/usr/local/kaezstd/bin/zstd** for decompression.

     - Set the environment variable.